Thailand Retreat: November 4th-15th. ⏰ 8 SPOTS REMAINING!

 Retreats are wonderful and a wonderful way to reconnect with true self and release some of the excess noise we create and draw into our lives.
-When I came across a silent retreat by a local Buddhist center for 3 days, I signed right up.
+When I came across a 3-day silent retreat at a local Buddhist center, I signed right up.
 Here are some of the highlights of what I learned.

 Talking creates a lot of unnecessary noise.
 Sometimes we talk just for the sake of making noise.
-I found for me that when I stopped making it, I quickly developed the desire for quiet.
+I found that when I stopped making it, I quickly developed a desire for quiet.

 Typically for me, there’s constant opinions and chatter going on about the world around me, myself, my roles, my to-do lists, and so forth.
-When I became quiet for a prolonged period of time, that stuff started to fade away and I recognized me without those things.
+When I became quiet for a prolonged period, that stuff started to fade away, and I recognized myself without it.
 I have to tell you, me without the bells and whistles is you.
 You are me.
 We are the same, and I like that.

 It releases expectations.

-When you are not expected to play a role or say something funny or interesting at just the right moment, a great sense of relief and joy can be experienced.
-I found myself perfectly content, sitting at a table, eating vegetarian meals with complete strangers with us completely ignoring each other (minus a pass the salt gesture or an eyebrow of I need to scoot by).
+When you are not expected to play a role or say something funny or interesting at just the right moment, a great sense of relief and joy can wash over you.
+I found myself perfectly content, sitting at a table, eating vegetarian meals with complete strangers, completely ignoring each other (except for a pass-the-salt gesture or an eyebrow that said, I need to scoot by).
 It was peaceful.
 I smiled the whole time.

 Mediating for 4 hours a day has its ups and downs.

 There were moments when I experienced pure bliss.
-The object of our meditations was the emptiness of body and our attachments.
+The object of our meditations was the emptiness of the body and our attachments.
 There were moments I was transported.
-I went to some mystic beach and into a postcard I once saw with tall and slender trees surrounded by emerald green leaves.
-I also dove into my body and released any tension I was holding in my body (very helpful for sitting cross legged for hours).
-Then on a few occasions I dissolved.
+I went to some mystic beach and into a postcard I once saw, with tall, slender trees surrounded by emerald green leaves.
+I also dove into my body and released any tension I was holding in my body (very helpful for sitting cross-legged for hours).
+Then, on a few occasions, I dissolved.
 I became consciousness, I became love.
 I loved everyone in that room, across oceans, and all barriers were non-existent.
 All of my experiences had unfolded exactly the way they were meant to.

 On the lower part of the roller coaster, I critiqued myself for forgetting my body is an illusion and everything around me is a projection.
 Urges to plan my week and multitask arose.
 I was able to relatively quickly surrender back into my relaxed state, which I’m very grateful for.